jdwilkin4/github-crash-course-notes/src/content/docs/resources/glossary.md

 ---

+## `git push`

+This command is used to push changes from a local repository to a remote repository.

+---

 ## `git remote add` Command

 If you want to have others see your project and collaborate with you, then you will need to connect it to a shared version on GitHub.